aileencomer/driving-engine/guides/quick-start/setup-drive-engine/iOS.md

 The rest of the functions are implementations of the `DEMDrivingEngineDelegate` protocol.
 These functions act as callbacks for different Driving Engine events.
 As you can see from the available callbacks, you have a rich number events to draw from the Driving Engine to affect the functionality of your application.
 A full listing is available [here](../../reference/available-callbacks.md).

 ## Next Steps
-Now that the app is setup, let's test it with some mock data!
+Now that the app is set up, let's test it with some mock data!
 You can do learn to do that [here](../test-mock-data/iOS.md).